Method of Modern Love: Music video

-The setting and the mood of the music video is kept very surreal, almost dream-like.
-At the beginning, Hall and Oates are discovered in their cozy apartment by someone on the roof, looking through a skylight.
+The setting and the mood of the music video are surreal, almost dream-like.
+At the beginning, Hall and Oates are discovered in their cozy apartment by someone on the roof looking through a skylight.
 G. E. Smith throws a V-style guitar through the window, as if it were a spear.
-The guitar sticks into the floor and then begins glowing.
+The guitar sticks into the floor and begins to glow.
 This incites Hall and Oates to go up to the roof to investigate.
-There, on the roof of the apartment, they become mesmerized by a four-man band, and then all the men perform a choreography.
-While performing Daryl Hall falls from the roof, and the other men rush to see what became of him.
-There, they see him dancing on the clouds next to the moon, and upon Hall's beckoning, they dive off the roof in an attempt to walk on the clouds.
-At the end, they are seen swimming and dancing in the clouds, with neon signs flashing the letters of the song title.
+There, they become mesmerized by a four-man band, and then all the men perform a choreography.
+While performing, Hall falls from the roof, and the other men rush to see what became of him.
+They see him dancing on the clouds next to the moon, and upon Hall's beckoning, they dive off the roof in an attempt to walk on the clouds.
+At the end, they swim and dance in the clouds with neon signs flashing the letters of the song title.

 The version of the song used in the video is a special edit, which incorporates both the album version and the 12" remix version.

 Chart performance

 The song entered the Billboard Hot 100 when "Out of Touch" was still on the top of the chart; it debuted at #50 for the week ending December 15.
 After eight weeks it peaked at #5 staying there for a week; the single remained on the chart for 19 weeks.
-Curiously, on the January 19, 1985, issue this song was at #21 while the aforementioned Out of Touch was at #22.
+Curiously, on the January 19, 1985, issue, the song was at #21 while Out of Touch was at #22.

-On the Radio & Records airplay chart the song debuted at #38 on the December 14, 1984, issue; after four weeks it reached and peaked at #5 staying there for two weeks; the song was on the top 10 of the chart for five weeks and remained on it for 10 weeks.
+The song debuted at #38 on the December 14, 1984, issue of the Radio & Records airplay chart; after four weeks it peaked at #5, staying there for two weeks.
+The song was on the top 10 of the chart for five weeks and remained on the chart for 10 weeks.